 Weak Hand Dribbling

 Dribbling on the spot with the opposite hand, to then dribbling with the opposite hand whilst moving.
 It’s important to emphasise to your kid that they keep their head up and eyes straight.
-Raising the opposite arm whilst dribbling can also be encouraged to build good habits in protecting the ball from the defender.
+Also, raising the opposite arm whilst dribbling should be encouraged.
+As it will build good habits in protecting the ball from the defender.

 Straight Line Dribbling

 Walking and dribbling the ball through each leg and behind the back.
-Starting out at doing three dribbles with the one hand and then switching it to the other hand (through the legs, behind the back) is recommended.
+Starting by making three dribbles with the one hand and then switching it to the other hand.
+Through the legs, behind the back whilst dribbling is recommended.
 As they master the drill, they can do two dribbles and switch, one dribble and switch, and then constant switching.

 Setting up cones (or similar) in a line advances straight line dribbling.
-Dribbling fast and in between cones whilst making crossovers or through the leg’s dribbles will greatly enhance your kids dribbling ability.
-Shortening gaps in between the cones encourages your child to make faster decisions and quicker moves which, with practice, will become more controlled.
-If your kid becomes too good at this, try get them to do it backwards on the way back through the cones.
+Enhance your kids dribbling ability by dribbling fast and in between cones whilst making crossovers or through the leg’s dribbles.
+Get your child to make faster decisions and quicker moves by shortening gaps in between the cones encourages.
+With practice, they will become more controlled.
+If your kid becomes too good at this, try get them to do it backwards when returning through the cones.

-Passing the basketball with your child can be great to improve their passing skills, but so can your child passing to a wall.
-When passing, your child needs to focus on spreading their fingers to improve ball control, ‘snapping’ the wrist to pass the ball quickly, and with an athletic stance (feet shoulder width apart, knees, hips and back bent) to pass the ball with control and power.
-Catching the ball should be done with outstretched arms as well as widespread fingers.
+Passing the basketball with your child can be great to improve their passing skills.
+But, so can your child passing to a wall.
+When passing, your child needs to focus on spreading their fingers to improve ball control.
+Also, ‘snapping’ the wrist to pass the ball quickly.
+Then having an athletic stance to pass the ball with control and power.
+Remember that your feet should be shoulder width apart; knees, hips and back bent.
+Use widespread fingers and outstretched arms to catch the ball too.

 These three simple basketball drills can be used straight after one another for a great passing workout: